 - Let you have a copy of the information.

-We handle all information in a manner that respects the rights of individuals and which complies with the requirements of the Data Protection Act.
+We handle all information in a manner that respects the rights of individuals and which complies with the requirements of the GDPR.

 To request any of your personal information held by Citizens Advice please email or write to us.